ItsError19/HealthCare-Management-System/README.md

-Health Care Management System, patients backend needed to be fixed only, and further enhancement left
+Health Care Management System (Maven, JavaFX, pom Project), patients backend needed to be fixed only, and further enhancement left